Direct to College (DTC) - in process of updating

 Not admitted Direct to College?

-If your objective is to study engineering and you did not receive Direct to College admission, you may want to consider other engineering schools.
-Admission to engineering departments is highly competitive for students not admitted directly to the college.
+Some applicants who select an engineering major on their UW application will be admitted to the UW, but not admitted Direct to College.
+Students who are not admitted Direct to College, but are admitted to the UW will be admitted as a pre-major in the College of Arts & Sciences.
+Admission to engineering departments is highly competitive for students not admitted directly to the College of Engineering.
 If you choose to attend the UW, you will be able to apply for admission to an engineering department at the end of your sophomore year.
 Demand for engineering degrees far exceeds available space in classes; admission is not guaranteed.